Inputs & assumptions

 Where possible, lenses align with frameworks already in use at NYC agencies, to avoid duplicate measurement burden and to slot into existing decision-making processes (NPCC standardization work, OMB capital-project intake).

 | Biodiversity LOW CONF. | Pollinator habitat connectivity, as a gap-crossing stepping-stone score per shelter (landscape-connectivity method — Saura & Pascual-Hortal 2007; anchored to solitary-bee foraging ~250–300 m — Gathmann & Tscharntke 2002).
-A siting heuristic, not a measured benefit: green-roof-as-habitat evidence is weak and ~70 sq ft may be below the effective stepping-stone threshold.
-Patches = NYC parks (DPR) + community gardens (GreenThumb) + green infrastructure (DEP); street-tree canopy still to be added. |
+A siting heuristic, not a measured benefit: green-roof-as-habitat evidence is weak and a shelter roof may be below the effective stepping-stone threshold.
+Patches = NYC parks (DPR) + MOUA urban-agriculture sites + DEP green infrastructure (plant-bearing only — concrete-top infiltration basins excluded) + 2015 street-tree census (alive).
+Because street trees are dense, most stops can now bridge some green, so the score reads as a relative gradient (green roofs add most where surrounding green is sparse).
+On the map the lens shows the green spaces within ~300 m of a stop; in Single-shelter scope, arcs link the selected stop to its nearest reachable patches and street trees. |

 | Air quality | Foregone in this evaluation phase — shelter-scale sensors are physically too large and approval timelines do not fit the current pilot window. |